zchee/neovim-wiki/Troubleshooting.md

 Build type: Release
 ```

-If it yields `Build type: Debug`, then see [Building-Neovim#optimized-builds](Building-Neovim#optimized-builds).
+If it yields `Build type: Debug`, then see [Building Neovim#optimized-builds](Building-Neovim#optimized-builds).
 If you're using a third-party package, please inform the maintainer.

 ### CMake errors